housecurve/housecurve.github.io/HOWTO.md

 ### Measurement process
 A single measurement represents how the audio system sounds at a single location.
-To get a realistic measurement of the listening area, it is important to **take measurements from several locations**.
-For a desk (near field), try 2-3 locations.
+To get a realistic measurement of the listening area, it is important to **average measurements from several locations**.
+Averaging will cancel small variances making it possible to find a “best fit” tune for a given listening area.
+For a desk (near field), try measuring from 2-3 locations.
 For a living room, try 3-5 locations.
-Aim the microphone towards the audio system.
-These measurements can be averaged so that small variances cancel out making it possible to find a “best fit” tune for a given listening area.

 The measurement process starts when the [Measure](/MANUAL.md#measure) button is pressed.
 HouseCurve will play a test signal through the audio system.
 This signal consists of a “chirp” sound followed by the the stimulus “sweep” sound.
 The chirp is a timing reference that tells HouseCurve when to expect the sweep sound.
 The sweep sound is used to measure the audio system.